saragibby/saragibby-v2/content/blog/recaps/07-10-20/index.md

 ### Reading
 #### Finished
-**["Present Over Perfect" by Shauna Niequist](https://www.shaunaniequist.com/books)**<br />This book hit me.
+<a href="https://www.shaunaniequist.com/books" target="_blank">**"Present Over Perfect"**</a><br />This book hit me.
 She talked about how we are each already worthy for who we are, who we are meant to be.
 We don't have to hustle and do each day to prove or ear our worthiness.
 She talked about listening to your inner desires of who you want to be.
 How you want to spend your time.
 It's not about the stuff, or how much we accomplish, it's about being present, happy, enjoying life.
 Was a perfect read for me this week as we marked 2 years without my mom.
 <br /><br />

 #### Currently Reading
-**["Radical Candor" by Kim Scott](https://www.radicalcandor.com/)**<br/>You know me and my summer walks with a book so Kim and I are hanging out on Audible each morning.
+<a href="https://www.radicalcandor.com/" target="_blank">**"Radical Candor" by Kim Scott**</a><br/>You know me and my summer walks with a book so Kim and I are hanging out on Audible each morning.
 Out of my Audible stack + wish list I picked this one cause it has come up a few times as a recommendation from a friend, and me thinking more about professional goals I want to accomplish, felt like a good time to dive in.
 <br /><br /><br />

 ### Mom